Close Menu

 • Jeremiah 4:28: The earth becomes desolate and dark due to the Lord’s fierce anger.
 Here, black reflects judgment and divine retribution.

-Now you might want to learn more about this: The Biblical Meaning of the Number 8: Unlocking Symbolism of Renewal and Salvation
+Now you might want to learn more about this: What is the Biblical Meaning of Power: Understanding True Strength Through Love and Service

 Practical Implications